-UFOP: StarBase 118 (or, “SB118,” as it is called for short) is a Play By EMail Star Trek Role Playing Game.
+UFOP: StarBase 118 (or, SB118 as it is called for short) is a Play By EMail Star Trek Role Playing Game.
 The game was started in June of 1994 by Fleet Admiral Tristan Wolf, and has been in continuous operation since then.
 The group consists of writers from around the world, of all ages, and has over 100 members.

 Frequently Asked Questions

 How does this work?

 How much do I have to pay for this?

 Is this the “new” Star Trek or the “old” Star Trek?

-Our sim operates in the “prime” time-line of Star Trek, which includes everything before the events which occurred in the 2009 movie directed by J.J.
-Abrams, and also includes the destruction of Nero’s home world Romulus.
+Our sim operates in the “prime” timeline of Star Trek, which includes everything before the events which occurred in the 2009 movie directed by J.J.
+Abrams, and also includes the destruction of Nero’s homeworld, Romulus.
 The events of the rest of the movie, such as Kirk’s father dying on the USS Kelvin, did not occur in our timeline.
 The events of Star Trek: The Next Generation, Deep Space 9, and Voyager are all a part of our history and canon.
 For more information, check out the StarBase 118 Universe Primer to learn about what’s been happening in the “prime” universe since 2379!

 When is the next training group?